 Read on to learn more about Kate Middleton’s second wedding dress, plus some interesting details of her wedding day look.

 Designed by Sarah Burton for Alexander McQueen, Kate Middleton’s wedding dress was a perfect mix of royal tradition and modern style.
 The dress combined a mix of white and ivory fabrics, intricate lace detailing, and a 9-foot long train.
 But, that’s not all.

-From the reason she wore sleeves to how she incorporated something borrowed, something new, and something blue, we share some of the most fascinating details of the Duchess’ wedding dress, unveil Kate Middleton’s second wedding dress, ahead.
+From the reason she wore sleeves to how she incorporated something borrowed, something new, and something blue, we share some of the most fascinating details of Middleton’s wedding dress, plus unveil her second wedding dress, ahead.

 As for her something borrowed?
-The Queen of England let her future granddaughter-in-law borrow one of her tiaras.
-The Cartier halo tiara was given to the Queen on her 18th birthday and includes about 1,000 diamonds.
+The queen let her future granddaughter-in-law borrow one of her tiaras.
+The Cartier halo tiara was given to the queen on her 18th birthday and includes about 1,000 diamonds.

 Think the bride walked down the aisle without her something blue?
 Think again!
 Alexander McQueen designer Sarah Burton sewed a piece of blue ribbon to the inside of the royal bride’s dress for purity, love, and fidelity (and for good luck).

 Next: The Middleton family crest made a royal appearance.

 Her diamond earrings resembled the Middleton family crest

 As for her something new, Middleton’s parents gifted the bride with diamond earrings.
 But, these weren’t just any earrings.
 With acorn and oak leaf motifs, they resembled her family’s crest.

 Next: The amazing details of the wedding dress went far beyond the surface.